 Legal CV structure and layout

-There is no single correct way to lay out a CV and you will have to try different structures to see which one works best to for you.
+There is no single correct way to lay out a law CV and you will have to try different structures to see which one works best for you.

 A traditional structure contains the following information:

 Include your name and contact details such as address, email address and phone number as a heading.
 You don’t need to put the words ‘Curriculum Vitae’ on your CV.

 Education and training

 Arrange your education in reverse chronological order, with your most recent example displayed first.
 Include the name of the institution, subjects, dates and your grades.
 Detail any professional legal qualification you have such as the Legal Practice Course (LPC) or the Solicitors Qualifying Examination (SQE).
 Don’t forget to mention the areas of law that you studied and state your dissertation title.

 Employment and work experience

 Depending on how much experience you have, you might want to separate out and highlight any legal, commercial or voluntary experience.
 Describe your key tasks and responsibilities, mentioning the positive results of your actions.
 Apply your law work experience to demonstrate your passion and part-time or voluntary work to show your transferable skills such as teamwork and communication.